 Home to 5.4 million people, Minnesota is undergoing major shifts.

-- Statewide, median income remained about the same from 2011 to 2012.
-However, the Twin Cities 13-county metro region median increased from 64,676 in 2011 to $66,282 in 2012.
+- Statewide, median income remained about the same from 2011 to 2012, and rose slightly in 2013, to $60,700.
+The Twin Cities 13-county metro region median income held steady from 2012 to 2013, when it was $67,200.

-- Median income for households with foreign-born householders increased $3,419 from 2011 to $48,040 in 2012.
+- Median income for households with foreign-born householders increased $1,100 from 2012 to $49,900 in 2013.

-- Minnesota is one of only two states in the nation to see a drop in poverty rates from 2011 to 2012.
-After three consecutive years of increases, Minnesota's poverty rate showed a statistically significant decrease from 11.9 percent in 2011 to 11.4 percent in 2012.
+- After three consecutive years of increases, Minnesota's poverty rate declined from 11.9 percent in 2011 to 11.2 percent in 2013.